 If you find yourself unable to part with a particular item then just put that piece aside and move onto the next.
 It’s ok to sit on the decision for a while if you’re really stuck and come back to it another day.
 It rarely all needs to be decluttered right now.
 Pace yourself, take it slow but steady.

 Don’t stop decluttering because you find it overwhelming.
 Take it one day at a time.
 Declutter slowly.
 Think about what you’re doing and why you’re doing it so you can get your head around it.
-Decluttering sentimental items is very much dependant upon your mindset so the more you get used to the concept of decluttering your sentimental stuff, the easier you will find it in practicality.
+Decluttering sentimental items is very much dependent upon your mindset so the more you get used to the concept of decluttering your sentimental stuff, the easier you will find it in practicality.

 17. Play it safe